What do you get when you mix Buzzfeed, celeb tweets, and Fox5 San Diego TV News?

 Held at the beginning of fall semester, this week-long program raises awareness of the impact of hate crimes and bias motivated incidents in our community.
 During this time, we present speakers, films, discussions, exhibits, information tables, and much more.

 The Annual National Conference On Race and Ethnicity in American Higher Education (NCORE) focuses on the complex task of creating and sustaining comprehensive institutional change designed to improve racial and ethnic relations on campus and to expand opportunities for educational access and success by culturally diverse, traditionally underrepresented populations.
-Each year, the UFMC sponsors a group of students to attend the conference.
-This year's conference is being held in New Orleans, LA May 28 - June 1.
+This year's conference is being held in Washington D.C. on May 26 - 30, 2015.
+Apply online.
 For more information about the conference visit the NCORE website.

 The UFMC works with university departments, students, community organizations and local schools to connect youth to the University of San Diego and build relationships.
 Our efforts seek to enhance the recruitment of underrepresented groups and create a more diverse and inclusive community.